 So, I hope you enjoyed your taste of our Campo de' Fiori collection, and I've whetted your appetite for more.
 Swing by the shop and we'll make you something gorgeous that channels the old European glamour we've been on about.
 Thanks for reading!

-Justin Lievano is a houseplant aficionado who works in the flower shop at McArdle's, and he believes assuredly in the value of an elegant pot.
+by Justin Lievano, a houseplant aficionado who believes assuredly in the value of an elegant pot.